Acoustic Guitar Tonewood Guide

 Sapele Back & Sides - Andertons Music Co.

 With sapele, you’ll notice a strong low-end and midrange bark, very similar to mahogany, but it delivers more top-end definition than its African counterpart.
-That makes it a highly versatile wood for an acoustic guitar, ideal for a number of styles.
-It largely depends on how you play it; the midrange and warmth will lend itself nicely to strumming and softer playing, while that added sparkle makes it great for contemporary styles, lead playing and fingerpicking parts alike!
+That makes it a highly versatile wood for an acoustic guitar, ideal for several styles.
+It largely depends on how you play it; the midrange and warmth will lend themself nicely to strumming and softer playing, while that added sparkle makes it great for contemporary styles, lead playing and fingerpicking parts alike!

 Summary: similar tone to mahogany but with a little extra high-end definition, with stripy red colouration.